ucd-library/cork-app-utils/README.md

   }

   showData(id) {
-    // _getExample added from ExampleInterface
     let data = await this.ExampleModel.get('someId');
     // you can do stuff with
   }

-  // EventInterface will automatically wire up this method
+  // LitCorkUtils will automatically wire up this method
   // to the example-update event.
   _onExampleUpdate(e) {
     if( e.state === 'loading' ) {